yashrajOjha/football-data-viz/README.md

 The pitch was drawn with the help of mplsoccer, a python library helpful in different football vizzes.

 The CSV file is processed by the help of pandas and the points are plotted using scatter plot from matplotlib.

+## Action Map
+Action Map is used depict what kind of action a player is performing on the field, a dribble/takeon, an interception, a tackle and so on.
+Similar to the shot map I've used the mpl soccer library for drawing the pitch.
+Every action from the player is represented in different color and shape, and is implemented using scatter plot from matplotlib.

+The CSV has player name, event, x and y position and is processed as a data frame using pandas.